 The lift in question is checked over by a repairman, Felix after it fails to open up when power returns to it after a storm has caused a power failure and people were trapped inside.
-When the lift still continues to malfunction, Felix starts to dig deeper and sees that a corporation called Rising Sun are connected with the lift company and suspects that they may be up to no good after investigating them in old back copies of local newspapers.
+When the lift still continues to malfunction, Felix starts to dig deeper and sees that a corporation called Rising Sun is connected with the lift company and suspects that they may be up to no good after investigating them in old back copies of local newspapers.

 Lifts have always provoked fear in people and this film fully exploits this.
 We see people trapped in the lift- and worse!
 One unfortunate person gets his head stuck in the doors of the lift.
-But this film also has it’s tongue planted in it’s cheek.
+But this film also has its tongue planted in its cheek.
 Watch the sequence where the lift interacts with the little girl and scares her just for the hell of it.

-I also love the fact that the hero of this film is a humble, blue collar lift repairman.
+I also love the fact that the hero of this film is a humble, blue-collar lift repairman.
 I also love that they sought to flesh out his character more.
-His wife thinks hes having an affair as he’s so obsessed with the lift that he spends inordinate amounts of time there.
+His wife thinks he’s having an affair as he’s so obsessed with the lift that he spends inordinate amounts of time there.
 She even leaves him and takes their children with them.

-In the second part of the film we see that the lift develops it’s own mind and so won’t be shut down or will try to kill those who try it switch it off.
+In the second part of the film, we see that the lift develops its own mind and so won’t be shut down or will try to kill those who try it switch it off.
 This is very Terminator-esque.

-On top of all of this the film gives us a real flavour as to what Dutch life was like in the 1980’s and it’s beautiful and very conducive to being photographed on film.
+On top of all of this, the film gives us a real flavour as to what Dutch life was like in the 1980’s and it’s beautiful and very conducive to being photographed on film.

-The lift itself is also coloured beautifully with the inside of the small space being lit to emphasise it’s claustrophobia and demonic intent.
+The lift itself is also coloured beautifully with the inside of the small space being lit to emphasise its claustrophobia and demonic intent.
 Who would have known that a film that sounds like the most whimsical piece of fluff ever would in fact be this entertaining and well made?

 Max Renn (James Woods) is the CEO of Civic TV, a production company making base level, rating grabbing programmes.
-He is then shown a new show called Videodrome, a show that transmits violent S&M sex and murder of it’s participants.
+He is then shown a new show called Videodrome, a show that transmits violent S&M sex and the murder of its participants.
 Max starts to transmit the show.
 He then becomes involved with Nicki (Debbie Harry) who gets aroused by the episode of Videodrome that she sees and goes to audition for it.
 But then she doesn’t return!
 Max then investigates further as to what has happened to her and tries to know more about the mysterious Videodrome and learns of someone called Brian O’Blivion who knows all about it.
 Max then goes to meet him when he learns that he is in a local homeless shelter.
 Max then finds himself falling down a very strange and warped rabbit hole!

 It’s almost impossible to make a synopsis of Videodrome’s plot without thinking ‘WTF?!’
 It’s not only the narrative that is extreme with this film, but also the visuals and the themes of just how far entertainment is willing to go and how far the audience is willing to go to satisfy their needs.

 Is the film a knowing prediction of numerous television and cable channels run amok?
-A pastiche of how some people saw the video boom as only a short distance away from real sex, violence and murder being able to be seen of anyone’s living room?
+A pastiche of how some people saw the video boom as only a short distance away from real sex, violence and murder being able to be seen in anyone’s living room?

 One thing is for sure and that is that it’s one of Cronenberg’s very best films with the master being at the top of his game.
-Videodrome was also, ironically, a huge hit on video and is recognised as a masterpiece that it is now part of The Criterion Collection.
+Videodrome was also, ironically, a huge hit on video and is recognised as a masterpiece that is now part of The Criterion Collection.

-Stephen King’s brilliant novel about a possessed Plymouth Fury named Christine, a nerdy teenager and how he changes after the car seemingly takes over his life.
+Stephen King’s brilliant novel is about a possessed Plymouth Fury named Christine, a nerdy teenager and how he changes after the car seemingly takes over his life.

 John Carpenter directs one of King’s novels for the first time (he was due to direct Firestarter but lost the gig as The Thing had tanked at the box office.
 We can only imagine how that film would have differed directed by Carpenter) and does an amazing job.
 The film fully captures the effects of Arnie buying the car and becoming obsessed with it and how this affects his family, friends and enemies alike.
-Christine is very possessive of her new owner and seeks to punish those who try to hurt Arnie in any way (and hurt her) and any love interest who might get in-between her and Arnie.
+Christine is very possessive of her new owner and seeks to punish those who try to hurt Arnie in any way (and hurt her) and any love interest who might get in between her and Arnie.

 It’s a fascinating conceit and it’s great to see the nuances and details contained in King’s amazing book are brought to the screen brilliantly well by Carpenter.

-Theres also a great soundtrack by Carpenter and Alan Howarth.
+There’s also a great soundtrack by Carpenter and Alan Howarth.
 Listen carefully and you can hear similarities between the music here and their soundtrack for Halloween 3 that they composed the previous year.

 3. The Dead Zone

 Another Cronenberg movie adapted from another Stephen King novel.
-Christopher Walken plays Johnny Smith, a schoolteacher who awakens from a five year coma to find that he can tell the future by touching someone.
+Christopher Walken plays Johnny Smith, a schoolteacher who awakens from a five-year coma to find that he can tell the future by touching someone.
 The future isn’t set and so can be changed.

 This film showed Cronenberg’s versatility as a director as here he made a simple (for him) film that wasn’t overcomplicated (he even ironed out any overly complex issues such as Johnny’s brain tumour that were evident in the novel) and was very straightforward.

-A truly startling quality to the film is it’s poignancy.
+A truly startling quality to the film is its poignancy.
 Johnny uses his gift to save the daughter of a nurse in his hospital when he sees a vision of her young daughter in a fire at their home.
 He later predicts the death of a boy he is helping to tutor at the request of the boy’s wealthy father.
 Johnny sees that the boy falls under the ice when he is playing ice hockey as he is too heavy.
 Johnny persuades the father to prevent his son from going to the game and the disaster is prevented.

-The film also displays poignancy within the personal life of it’s lead character.
+The film also displays poignancy within the personal life of its lead character.
 Johnny also goes to see his girlfriend after he awakens from his coma to find that she has moved on with her life and even has a family now.

 Johnny also uses his gift for massive issues that could potentially affect huge numbers of the public.
 He helps to identify a serial killer known as the ‘Castle Rock Killer’.
 Then he turns his attention to politician Greg Stilson, attends one of his rallies but makes sure to shake his hand thereby predicting what will happen in the future.
 He sees Stilson launching a nuclear war against the Soviet Union as he’s ‘had a vision!’

 This isn’t body horror, there is no blood, engorged bodily organs or weird phallic creatures transmitted from body to body in this film.
-In fact, you’d be mistake for this being directed by someone else but Cronenberg.
+In fact, you’d be mistaken for this being directed by someone else but Cronenberg.
 If any of his films show what a master auteur he is, it’s The Dead Zone.
 It showed he can stray away from his usual brilliant territory and still make a brilliant piece of work.
 And not only is this one of Cronenberg’s best films, it’s also one of the best adaptations of a Stephen King novel that has ever graced the screen.